Dynamical signature of vortex mass in Fermi superfluids

-In the first row of Fig.~\ref{fig:Zero-temperature-results} we illustrate the time-evolution of the vortex radial position, $r_0(t)=\langle r_0 \rangle + \delta r_0(t)$, for three different values of the interaction parameter $k_Fa$, revealed by our time-dependent DFT simulations in the zero-temperature limit ($\langle r_0 \rangle$ is the average radial position, while $\delta r_0(t)$ is the fluctuation around it).
-The first two panels, corresponding to $k_Fa=-0.70$ and $k_Fa=-0.85$, feature clear and regular oscillations (solid blue lines) that represent the hallmark of the non-zero inertial mass of the simulated vortex, while the third panel, corresponding to $k_Fa=-1.50$, exhibits smaller-amplitude and irregular oscillations.
+Fig.~\ref{fig:Zero-temperature-results}(c) shows the time-evolution of the vortex radial position, $r_0(t)=\langle r_0 \rangle + \delta r_0(t)$, for three different values of the interaction parameter $k_Fa$, obtained from time-dependent DFT simulations at zero-temperature ($\langle r_0 \rangle$ is the average radial position, and $\delta r_0(t)$ is the fluctuation around it).
+The first two panels, corresponding to $k_Fa=-0.70$ and $k_Fa=-0.85$, feature clear and regular oscillations (solid blue lines) that represent the hallmark of the non-zero inertial mass of the simulated vortex.
+These oscillations, despite their very small amplitude $\sim 0.1 dx$ (with $dx$ the mesh-element length), can be detected through a vortex tracking algorithm with sublattice resolution~\cite{SM}.
+We also thoroughly checked that varying the initial velocities of the massive vortex results in oscillations of different amplitudes but unchanged frequency, as it is expected in the framework of linear response for inertial particles~\cite{SM}.
+Also, with various tests, we ruled out the possibility of numerical artifacts in the analyzed signal $r_0(t)$~\cite{SM}.
+Importantly, the oscillations are undamped within our observation window, indicating the absence of significant energy transfer from the vortex motion to other excitation channels such as phonon or surface modes, which would otherwise lead to measurable dissipation.
+This suppression is consistent with two factors: \textit{i)} the phonon wavelength $\lambda = 2\pi c_0/\omega$ exceeds the system size ($\lambda/R > 2.2$), inhibiting efficient emission~\cite{Fetter2001} of sound waves ($c_0$ is the sound velocity~\cite{KetterleZwierleinReviewFermi}), and \textit{ii)} the hard-wall confinement that we employ implies that no surface modes can exist, in contrast to harmonically-trapped systems where surface modes are naturally present and easily couple to Kelvin modes (see, e.g. Ref.~\cite{Bretin2003}).
 A fit of the regular oscillations with sinusoidal functions (red dashed lines) gave us the relevant frequency $\omega$.
-The latter turned out to steadily increase upon moving from the deep BCS regime ($1/k_Fa\ll-1$) towards unitarity ($1/k_Fa=0$), as illustrated in the inset of Fig.~\ref{fig:Fig3}.a.
+The latter turned out to steadily increase upon moving from the deep BCS ($1/k_Fa\ll-1$) towards the unitary Fermi gas (UFG) regime ($1/k_Fa=0$), see the inset of Fig.~\ref{fig:Fig3}.